In 2018, I published my second book, The Internet, Politics, and Inequality in Contemporary Brazil: The Peripheral Media (Rowman & Littlefield).

 In brief, the book studies the periphery as an entity that projects new politicised ways to talk about their reality and reach social change.
 Below, I debunk the main points of the research.

-Where it starts from
+Where the Peripheral Media starts from

 The book has sought to capture the voice and discourse of a myriad of such media producers on a variety of platforms.